MichaelTanji/security_career_assessment_screen/ALPHA.md

 ## Creativity

+When I play with Legos...

+* I build them according to the instructions and admire my work.
+* I bulid them according to the instructions and incorporate other bricks that I already have.
+* I try to build them without the instructions, referring to them when I get stuck.
+* I don't buy kits, I like building my own thing.

+When faced with a situation where I don't have all the tools I would normally use to complete a project I...

+* Wait till I can get all the tools I need.
+* Improvise with what I have.
+* Do what I can until I get to the part that needs the missing tool and let everyone know work will continue when I get the tool.
+* Call a friend and ask to borrow their tool and start once I have it.

+My kids came home from school today with math homework.
+When they showed me how they were taught to solve math problems I couldn't believe it wasn't the way I was taught.

+* Why do the schools have to mess with what works?
+* I guess there is more than one way to skin a cat.
+* I looked up this new method for teaching online and helped the kids with the work even though I disagreed with the approach.
+* I taught the kids to do it my way and called the school for a parent-teacher conference.

 ## Determination

 You’re in your doctor’s waiting room and the only thing to do to pass the time is a crossword in a children’s magazine.
 It is surprisingly difficult for the 8-12 year old audience it is supposed to be for: